apache/kylin/website/_docs/howto/howto_release.md

 Commit your changes.

-# Prepare artifacts for release
+## Prepare artifacts for release
 __Before you start:__

 * Set up signing keys as described above.
 * Make sure you are using JDK 1.7 (not 1.8).
 * Make sure you are working on right release version number.
 * Make sure that every “resolved” JIRA case (including duplicates) has a fix version assigned.

+__Verify licenses__
+Run Apache RAT to check licenses issue:
+{% highlight bash %}
+mvn -Papache-release clean rat:rat
+{% endhighlight %}

+Fix license issue if any.

 __Making a snapshot__
 {% highlight bash %}